-The applicant is required to provide a cost-benefit analysis and demonstrate appropriate cost-sharing arrangements before applying for funds to implement the works.
+The applicant must provide information on key beneficiaries of any works, complete a cost-benefit analysis and demonstrate appropriate cost sharing arrangements are in place before applying for funds to implement the works.

-The proportion of State Government funding available will be determined having considered the results of distributional analysis, that is based on the cost-benefit analysis or as defined by a funding model developed and approved as part of a certified CMP/CZMP.
-The State Government will pay \$2 for every \$1 provided by the applicant for the portion determined to be of public benefit for documented actions in a certified CMP.
+The proportion of NSW Government funding available will be determined having considered the results of distributional analysis, which is based on the cost-benefit analysis or as defined by a funding model developed and approved as part of a certified CMP/CZMP:

-The State Government will pay 50% of the portion determined to be of public benefit for documented action in a certified CZMP.
+- The NSW Government will pay \$2 for every \$1 provided by the applicant for the portion determined to be of public benefit for documented actions in a certified CMP. - The NSW Government will pay 50% of the portion determined to be of public benefit for documented action in a certified CZMP.